Gellybean/Mathfinder-Bot/README.md

 - Bestiary containing complete entries and buttons for melee/ranged attacks
 - Making your Pathfinder experience more convoluted than ever!

 This bot contains a number of commands, but its core premise revolves around one: `/eval`.
 This is where you can roll dice, create and save expressions, as well as modify your statistics using pathfinder's bonus-stacking rules.
-Most other commands utilize this functionality in one way or another.
+Most other commands utilize eval in one way or another.

  - [Bot Invite.](https://discord.com/api/oauth2/authorize?client_id=1003844628841238588&permissions=277025712192&scope=bot%20applications.commands)
  - [Discord Server.](https://discord.gg/z2rVRnVjb7)